All 4 books by Edward Tufte now in

-See David Sanger's article in the New York Times on how reporters are handling leaks and intelligence briefings in light of getting fooled in
+See David Sanger's article in the New York Times on how reporters are handling leaks and intelligence briefings in light of getting fooled in recent years.

 More than ever it is building on reporters whose job it is to go beyond reporting the latest conclusions of a secret National Intelligence Estimate and explain to their readers whether those conclusions -- and the always-murky data attached to them -- are reasonable, or being twisted to fit a policy agenda.